-Vanilla sugar is fantastic for baking as it adds an extra punch of vanilla flavor.
+It’s fantastic for baking as it adds an extra punch of vanilla flavor.
 I love using it to sweeten my morning coffee (so good) or for rolling sugar cookies.

 It’s the best thing for topping creme brulee or for tossing freshly baked doughnuts.
 There are so many ways to enjoy the sweet flavor of vanilla sugar, but what happens when you run out?

-The Best Vanilla Sugar Substitutes
+Best Substitutes for Vanilla Sugar

 Use regular sugar

 Honestly, vanilla sugar is mostly just regular sugar.
 Yes, it has all of those delicious vanilla oils that make it extra delicious, but the main ingredient is sugar.
-You can replace it with regular sugar and your sweetness level will stay the same.
+You can replace it with regular sugar, and your sweetness level will stay the same.
 It just won’t be quite as vanilla-y as before.

-This is great for applications like making the topping for creme brulee or the mixture for sugar cookies as those require a dry sugar product.
+This is great for applications like making the topping for creme brulee or the mixture for sugar cookies, as those require a dry sugar product.